osrf/gazebo_user_guide/src/started_gui.md

 **Real Time:** Displays how long the simulation has been running, based on real time.

 ## Menu

-The menu options are as follows:
+The menu options are as follows: **NATE, PLEASE PUT EACH ONE ON A SEPARATE LINE WITH NO SPACE BETWEEN, I CAN'T FIGURE IT OUT**

-File --> Save World As (Saves the current world to file) File --> Quit (Bet you can't guess!)
+File --> Save World As: Saves the current world to file File --> Quit: Bet you can't guess!

-Edit--> Reset Model Poses (Resets all models to their position when they were first inserted) Edit--> Reset World (Resets model poses AND time)
+Edit --> Reset Model Poses: Resets all models to their position when they were first inserted Edit --> Reset World: Resets model poses AND time

+View --> Grid: Checking/unchecking this reveals/hides the grid on the ground plane View --> Reset View: Returns the view to a default view View --> Full Screen: Puts the World View into fullscreen View --> Orbit View Control: **NATE TODO**

 <!--Mention Snap to Grid -->